Susafp/e-commerce-sneakers-company/README.md

 #### HTML, CSS and JavaScript Code Validation

-To test this website, I went through each page and tested it feature by feature, used:
+To test this website, I used:

 - [W3C HTML Validator tool](https://validator.w3.org/#validate_by_input) to validate my HTML code.
 Outcome: Two warnings, no errors.